linrongbin16/commons.nvim/docs/commons_logging.md

 local logger2 = logging.get("your_plugin") --[[@as commons.logging.Logger]]
 logger2:debug("This is the first debugging message for your plugin") logger2:warn(
-  "This is the first warning message for your plugin with your logger: %s", vim.inspect(logger2)
+  "Warning!
+This is the first warning message for your plugin with your logger: %s", vim.inspect(logger2)
 )
 ```